-Material held for the police
+Materials held for the police

-Home Office PM examinations are conducted at the establishment.
-Under section 39 of HT Act, relevant material held for criminal justice purposes is outside the scope of HTA regulation and is not subject to the licensing requirements for storage.
-However, the 2012 report of the Association of Chief Police Officers' (ACPO) audit of tissue held under police authority contained a recommendation that police exhibits held on HTA-licensed premises should be included within the regular HTA inspection process.
-Therefore, procedures for Home Office PM examinations and management of tissues and organs taken for criminal justice purposes were reviewed by the HTA at this site visit inspection.
+Under section 39 of the HT Act, relevant material held for criminal justice purposes is outside the scope of HTA regulation and is not subject to the licensing requirements for storage.
+However, in response to a recommendation resulting from the 2012 report of the Association of Chief Police Officers' audit of tissue held under police authority, that police exhibits held on HTA licensed premises should be included within the regular HTA inspection process, police holdings stored in a designated area in the PM suite were reviewed by the HTA during the inspection.
+Any findings in relation to police holdings have been shared with the Home Office, but do not appear in this report as they are outside the scope of the HT Act